rmclare445/thermopi/README.md

 ### Locator configuration

-Before enabling the locator, you must first specify your Life360 username, password, and the lat/lon of your house (in decimal degrees).
+Before enabling the locator, you must first specify your Life360 username, password, and the (lat,lon) of your house (in decimal degrees).
 A template is provided in ```info/example_keys.py```.
 Here is arecommended course of aciton:

 ```bash
 cd thermopi/info